kitproj/kit/README.md

 ### Quitting

 Enter Ctrl+C to send a `SIGTERM` to the process.
 Each sub-process is then gets sent `SIGTERM`.
 If they do not exit within 30s, then they get a `SIGKILL`.
-For local dev you may wish to reduce this number:
+You may wish to reduce this number:

 ```yaml
 spec:
   terminationGracePeriodSeconds: 3
 ```

-Naturally, you can kill the tool using `kill` for another terminal.
+You can kill the tool using `kill` for another terminal.
 If you `kill -9`, then the sub-process will keep running and you must manually clean up.

 ## References